Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 Vats have two kinds of root references.
 "Vat Globals" are top-level declarations (`const` and `let` declarations that appear in the highest scope of any module, outside any function definition).
 Top-level `const` declarations are eternal, while `let` declarations are mutable and could be added or removed later as the value is modified.
 These references are controlled entirely by the code that makes up a vat.

 "Vat Exports" are the subset of objects that have been used exported through the kernel to other vats.
 Such objects are added to the export table when they are used as an argument in an outbound message, or in the resolution of a Promise that some other vat is following.
 Each exported object is allocated a new integer and assigned a "vref" (vat-reference ID), in the form `o+NN`.
-A special initial "root object" is defined when the vat is first constructed (the return object of `buildRootObject()`) and assigned vref `o+0`.
+A special initial "root object" is defined when the vat is first constructed (the return object of `buildRootObject()`) and assigned vref `o+0` (see [How Liveslots Uses the Vatstore](../../swingset-liveslots/src/vatstore-usage.md)).

 Objects are removed from the export table when no other vat retains a reference.
 If an object is not exported, and not a global, and not transitively reachable by any object in either of those two categories, then the object is unreachable and will be deleted.